kamkanev/RockOS/README.md

 make iso
 ```

+### Run in simulation:

     You can either run the files on a virtual machine or in [Virtual x86](https://copy.sh/v86/) or you can run the following command to run the OS in QEMU simulator.

 ```batch
 make run